 2. Director, CEO and Student Support personnel are accessible at all times during the course, through email or though the LMS.
 All questions will be answered within 24 hours;

-3. Learners have access to trainers on an individual and confidential level if there are any concerns in understanding; and the training information, or any other concerns relating to their training
+3. Learners have access to Trainers on an individual and confidential level if there are any concerns in understanding the training information, or any other concerns relating to their training.

-The assessment principles of validity, reliability, fairness and sufficiency will be met through the delivery of assessment in real time and as a combination of Written Assignments, Oral Assignments, Practical Assessments, Written and Summative Assessments as each student undertakes the particular unit of study.
+The assessment principles of validity, reliability, fairness and sufficiency will be met through the delivery of assessment in real time and as a combination of Written Assignments, Practical Assessments, Written and Summative Assessments as each Learner undertakes the particular unit of study.

-Trainers are responsible for ensuring that assessments are conducted practically and ethically and that competency is confirmed and evidence is relevant and available.
-Students are responsible for ensuring that they have the evidence to support their application for competency in a unit of study.
+Trainers are responsible for ensuring that Assessments are conducted practically and ethically, that competency is confirmed, and evidence is relevant and available.
+Learners are responsible for ensuring that they have the evidence to support their application for competency in a unit of study.

 3. All of our Assessments will be:

 All our Assessments will provide for applicants to be informed of the context and purpose of the Assessment and the Assessment process.

 This will include information regarding Assessment methods, alternative Assessment methods if required to accommodate special needs or circumstances; information will also be included at the start of each unit or course as to the Assessment processes, number of Assessments, types of Assessment, and the individual weighting of each Assessment.

 Our Assessments and Assessment methods will ensure that we:

 1. Focus on the application of the skill and knowledge as required in the workplace, including: